 But no yellow zones, at all.
 Indeed, in April Italy will only be orange or red.
 What does it mean?
 Bars and restaurants open only for takeout.
 Stores open only until 6PM and with limited capacity.
 For grocery stores or markets, after 6PM only sales of necessary goods.
 Walks and exercise outside are a go.
 Still, only for people who live in the same house.
 Plus, the only open stores are the necessary ones, or the offices.
 Furthermore, theaters, cinemas, museums, and casino are closed.
 They’ve been until last summer.

 Finally, the use of the mask is mandatory, both inside and outside.

 Since the beginning of the pandemica, there have been over 3.7 million cases in Italy.
 And over 113.000 deaths.
 Unfortunately, the numbers aren’t promising, as the Health Minister reports.
 The vaccination process is still really slow in Italy…

 Watch: business owners protest the lockdown

-Of course, Italians aren’t happy.
+Of course, people aren’t happy about the lockdown in Italy.
 Especially business owners.
 Hairdressers are closed in the red zones, and in the orange is appointment-only -and always with a mask on.
 Cocktail bars don’t stand a chance, since ordering a margarita to-go isn’t popular.
 Street artists and street vendors are just as unhappy.
 In fact, they lost their source of income.
 Same goes for theater and tourism workers.